-Fred handles the firms contested and uncontested Court proceedings, including court accountings, will and trust contests, petitions for removal, disputed conservatorships and guardianships, litigated trust matters, heirship determinations, disputes with creditors, wrongful death issues, court supervised real property sales, etc. Fred frequently counsels his clients as to tax implications of various courses of action.
-Fred represents individuals, private professionals and entities in their capacities as trustees, personal representatives, conservators, guardians, beneficiaries and heirs.
+Fred handles contested and uncontested Court proceedings, including court accountings, will and trust contests, petitions for removal, disputed conservatorships and guardianships, litigated trust matters, heirship determinations, disputes with creditors, wrongful death issues, court supervised real property sales, no contest clause disputes, real property disputes, etc. Fred frequently counsels his clients as to tax implications of various courses of action.
+Fred has counseled his client with regard to the transfer of more than a billion dollars.
+Fred represents individuals, private professionals, and corporate trustees in their capacities as trustees, personal representatives, conservators, guardians, beneficiaries and heirs.